Structure and organisation of the faculty - Faculty of Engineering

 Engineering is a research-intensive faculty.
 The faculty's ongoing success in raising competitive research funds translates into extensive support for researchers and state-of-the-art laboratories and research infrastructure.
 New Horizons, the most significant technology hub in the southern hemisphere provides a wide range of state-of-the-art equipment and core facilities to support the highest quality research, research training and collaboration in science, engineering and technology.
 With a large network of research centres, institutes and participation in cooperative research centres, the faculty also collaborates with research organisations, including Australia's Synchrotron, the National Stem Cell Centre, the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and the Defence Science and Technology Organisation (DSTO).

-Major areas of research activity include:
+Major areas of teaching and research activity include:

 - asset performance improvement and maintenance